Eating Out When You Have DiabetesSkip to the navigation

-At restaurants, check for online menus that include nutrition information before you go, or ask for this information when you arrive.
-Most fast-food restaurants have information about the carbohydrate, calorie, sodium, and fat in their food.
+- At restaurants, check for online menus that include nutrition information before you go, or ask for this information when you arrive.
+Most fast-food restaurants have information about the carbohydrate, calories, sodium, and fat in their food.

-Know how much carbohydrate you should have at
+- Know how much carbohydrate you should have at that meal.

 Think about your portions